The control chart is an online graph used to study how a process changes over time. The control chart was invented by Walter A. Shewhart.

-- Four points out of five points in arow in the same zone B.
+- Four points out of five points in the arrow in the same zone B.

-- Fifteen points in a row in zone C above or below center line.
+- Fifteen points in a row in zone C above or below the center line.

-- Eight points in arow on both side of center line but none in zone C.
+- Eight points in the arrow on both sides of the center line but none in zone C.

 Guidelines for eliminating Special cause variation: